montyleib/meshcoretomqtt/README.md

   TOPIC_PACKETS = "meshcore/packets"
   TOPIC_DECODED = "meshcore/decoded"
   ```
-  Status: The last will and testement (LWT) of each node connected.
+  Status: The last will and testament (LWT) of each node connected.
 Here you can see online / offline status of a node on the MQTT server.

   RAW: The raw packet data going through the repeater.